earthfast/node-operator-tooling/domain-node/README.md

 ### Domain Node

-The domain node is the gateway for you application served using EarthFast by provididing the initial service worker to user browsers that subsequently loads website content from content nodes.
+The domain node is the gateway for you application served using EarthFast.
+It serves DNS requests for a given domain by returning the initial service worker to the user's browser that subsequently loads website content from content nodes.

-Domain nodes are a bit more complex to run that content nodes because they require paying careful attention to managing SSL termination for one (or more) URLs.
-The earthfast/domain-node docker container supports multiple projects and terminates SSL between all of them as long as the SSL certificates are created.
-Domain node run via Static Asset Hosting can only serve a single project and domain.

 There's two examples here for running Domain Nodes: Ubuntu VM and Static Asset Hosting

-The difference between these two nodes is that an Ubuntu VM could be provisioned to serve a single project domain, or optionally configured for multiple projects across different domains.
-Static Asset Hosting only serve a single domain and do SSL termination for a single URL.
+The difference between these two nodes is that an Ubuntu VM could be provisioned to serve one or multiple project domains.
+Static Asset Hosting only serves a single domain.

 ##### Ubuntu VMs
 Ubuntu VMs can be used to run your own node from scratch.
 For example if you're a node operator or trying to run your own hardware.
 This can be run on any on-prem or self hosted system as well as the major cloud hosting services like AWS, GCP, Azure etc.